To qualify for the CFedS Program, registered/licensed land surveyors must meet the following requirements:

 Each trainee is given two years or three attempts at passing the certification exam, whichever comes first, to complete the CFedS training and become a CFedS.

 Exams are scheduled for the first Friday of each February, June & October.

 We have developed a 20 week schedule designed to provide structure to the training by dividing the training into 2 week portions.
 It will require 5-10 hours of study time per week to complete all the material in the course and properly prepare you for the exam.
 When you have completed each assignment download the feedback which will identify items of special importance, key material that will likely be on the exam and concepts/information that seems to have caused students the most difficulty on past exams.

 Approximately one month before each exam we will have a conference call to provide important information about the exam and to answer any questions you might have.

-The CFedS Training Coordinator, is always available to answer your questions, so don’t hesitate to contact him to discuss any aspect of the training.
+The CFedS Training Coordinator and our support staff is available to answer questions you may have, so don’t hesitate to contact us to discuss any aspect of the training.

 The exam is divided into three units for a total of 6 1/2 hours.

 - Unit #1 covers courses 1 & 2 (2 hours)